paperclip-ui/legacy-paperclip/README.md

 - **Generalized for multiple compile targets**.
 Currently works with React, but other languages & frameworks are planned.
 - **Compiles to strongly typed code**.
 Currently it outputs typed definition files for React components.
 - **No lock-in**.
 Swap in and out any similar libraries (styled-components, emotion, etc)
+- **Easy integration with third-party CSS like Tailwind, and Bootstrap.
+They're all kept scoped too!**

 ### What can you do with the designer?